Television Can Be Expensive (It Doesn’t Have To Be)

-- Netflix.com: Slightly more, but the added convenience of keeping the movies and TV shows as long as you want, and being able to stream a selection of movies and TV shows over the computer, or networked media device. $7.99 for the basic streaming only package, $9.99 for 1 DVD at a time plan.
+- Netflix.com: Slightly more, but the added convenience of keeping the movies and TV shows as long as you want, and being able to stream a selection of movies and TV shows over the computer, or networked media device.
+Netflix is getting better all the time, now with great original series like House of Cards.
 Find all plans and how to maximize your return on this post: How Much Netflix Costs.

 - Your Local Library: Your local library will most likely have a decent selection of DVD movies that you can check out for a week or more.
 My local library tends to be a bit picked over, but if you get on a waiting list you can usually find movies or TV shows you’d enjoy watching.

 - Borrow From Friends: Borrow movies and TV shows from friends and family.
 They already own a ton of DVDs, they may as well get some use out of them!

 A lot of people pay a lot of money in order to be able to watch the TV shows that they want, when they want.
 In the process they end up spending upwards of $500-1000 a year, mostly for programming that they don’t watch.
 If they would just look a little deeper they might find that there are a lot of free or low cost options out there, and they can get a lot of the same TV shows, movies and other video content for free.